-The shrine located at the very top of Loha Prasat temple contains relics of the Buddha and people walk all the way up to pay respect and pray.
+The shrine at the very top of Loha Prasat temple contains relics of the Buddha, and people walk up to pay respect and pray.

-Loha Prasat is easy to visit because it is very near the famous Khaosan Road and the Wat Saket, another popular and beautiful temple in Bangkok.
+Loha Prasat is easy to visit because it is near the famous Khaosan Road and Wat Saket, another popular and beautiful temple in Bangkok.

 Loha Prasat info